-New software installations automatically open the EZSetup Wizard the first time they
+New software installations automatically open the EZSetup Wizard the first time they run.

-- LoggerNet users, click Setup , select the View menu and ensure you are in the EZ (Simplified) view, then click Add Datalogger . - PC400 users, click Add Datalogger.
+- LoggerNet users, click Setup , select the View menu and ensure you are in the EZ (Simplified) view, then click Add Datalogger . - PC400 users, click Add Datalogger .

 - Select the IP Port connection type and click Next. - 3.
 In the Internet IP Address field, type 192.168.67.1.
 This is the default data logger IP address created when the CR300-WIFI creates a network. - Click Next. - 5.
 The PakBus address must match the hardware settings for your data logger.
 The default PakBus address is 1. - Set an Extra Response Time if you want the data logger support software to wait a certain amount of time before returning a communication failure error.
 This can usually be left at 00 seconds. - You can set a Max Time On-Line to limit the amount of time the data logger remains connected.
 When the data logger is contacted, communication with it is terminated when this time limit is exceeded.
 A value of 0 in this field indicates that there is no time limit for maintaining a connection to the data logger. - 6.
-Click Next. - 7.
-By default, the data logger does not use a security code or a PakBus encryption key.
-Therefore, the Security Code can be set to 0, and the PakBus Encryption Key can be left blank.
-If either setting has been changed, enter the new code or key.
-See Data logger security (p.
-129) for more information. - 8.
+Click Next. - 8.
 Click Next. - 9.
 Review the Setup Summary.
 If you need to make changes, click Previous to return to a previous window and change the settings. - 10.
 Setup is now complete.
 The EZSetup Wizard allows you to Finish, or you may click Next to test communications, set the data logger clock, and send a program to the data logger.
 See Test the connection (p.
-48) for more information.
+50) for more information.